(Click Image to link to NCCC)

 NCCC President's Message

-That’s all I know for now.
-See you in St. Louis!!
+That’s all I have for now!
+See you in St. Louis!

 Deb Murphy